vsofat/caerus/README.md

 Caerus is a website based off of Mr. Blumm's weekly Opportunity Bulletin, where students at Stuyvesant can search through a database of opportunities, internships and scholarships curated by Mr. Blumm and Stuyvesant faculty.

+## APIs Used

+- Google OAuth2 API: Retrieves basic information from a user's Google account.
+We use it for authentication and to get the email, name, and picture from a user's account.

 ## Instructions

 ### Assuming python3 and pip are already installed